spencercrissman/Courier/Documentation/Architecture/Configuration.md

 	<stripResourcesFromCourierFiles>false</stripResourcesFromCourierFiles>

+###Ignore unpublished content
+Dont transer content changes not yet published, if turned off, it will transfer unpublished changes, but not publish them

+	<ignoreUnpublishedVersions>true</ignoreUnpublishedVersions>

+###enableShortFileNames
+Uses the shortest possible unique name for files, instead of a name / guid combo

+	<enableShortFileNames>true</enableShortFileNames>

 ##Path settings
 ###Root folder
 The root folder containing all Couriers data.
 This folder needs changed, if Courier runs outside of the standard umbraco webcontext.